civilization2-0/ethicalMoney/Proposals/The Commons.md

 # The Commons

-The idea here is a free-to-use repository of ideas, inventions, processes, knowledge.
+The idea here is a free-to-use repository of intellectual resources: ideas, inventions, processes, knowledge.

-Industrial IT is carefully guarded in secrecy so as to grant the owner a competitive advantage.
-As a consequence, a great deal of redundant effort has been invested that has no net gain for the species at large.

-Some people want to own their contributions to the commons and to then sell access to them.
-They may wish their contributions to generate income.
-Or they may wish to see them gain influence and thereby gain recognition and regard.
-This reflects the current monetary mechanism, invented way back when, in part, to motivate creativity and solutions to ever evolving problems.

-We could characterize it as "personal vs common property."

-If all ideas are unowned, the people described above will be reluctant to submit theirs, slowing the growth of the commons.
-If all ideas are owned, how is the commons more of a help than what exists now?
-Also, creating a policy that everyone will like is crazy hard.
-Possibly, however, we might come up with one.
-Let's try?

-Perhaps this problem has two parts.
-Ownership and recognition.
-These parts overlap but are not identical.
+Scarcity is the norm.
+The common attitude is a reluctance to share, focusing instead on ways to make it pay.
+Think: money, recognition, regard, influence, excitement, stimulation.
+Could the commons do it better?

+We are in an unprecedented level of thriving, many intellectual resources are not at all scarce, merely hoarded.
+Contributed instead to the commons, they become plentiful.

+1. We need merely design it so that once established, it's self-sustaining.
+So that the compelling attraction is: everybody gains.

+2. How does it get started?
+This is the hard part.
+	a.
+Are there other projects like this?

+3. We need to craft a policy that everyone will like.
+Subtleties abound.
+	a.
+Does a "personal" ownership work, where sharing is negotiated?
+	b.
 Could the commons track recognition and ignore ownership?
+	c.
+Do contributors have greater access that freeloaders?

-Proposed by Michael Lennon, authored by Jonathan Sand
+by Jonathan Sand (with Michael Lennon and Bill Larson)